abdelrhmanKh/calculator-app-main/README.md

 ### What I learned

-How To switch between Themes
+How to Switch between Themes

 ```js
 arr.forEach((e, i) => {